bokeh/bokeh/sphinx/source/docs/user_guide/server.rst

 * respond to UI and tool events generated in a browser with computations or queries using the full power of python
 * automatically push updates the UI (i.e. widgets or plots), in a browser
-* use periodic, timeout, and asychronous callbacks drive streaming updates
+* use periodic, timeout, and asynchronous callbacks drive streaming updates

 **This capability to synchronize between python and the browser is the main purpose of the Bokeh Server.**